 Keep in mind that the majority of exhibitors at the show would fall in the category of DIY bringing in and installing their own booth.
-My guess is that Labor Companies and Exhibit Houses would be the ones heavily focusing on these practices and we look forward to see if that’s the case as shows continue in 2021.
-Also it could be that each exhibitor sanitized like we did and simply didn’t make a big deal about having a sanitize booth.
+My guess is that labor companies and exhibit houses would be the ones heavily focusing on these practices and we look forward to seeing if that’s the case as shows continue in 2021.
+Also it could be that each exhibitor sanitized like we did and simply didn’t make a big deal about having a sanitized booth.

 I was also curious to see if exhibitors used plexiglass dividers in the booth spaces, there were a few but not many.
-I didn’t expect anything different as I feel plexiglass dividers are fairly and effective as I notice everywhere I go people simply talk around them instead of trying to talk through them.
+I didn’t expect anything different as I feel plexiglass dividers are fairly ineffective as I’ve notice everywhere I go people simply talk around them instead of trying to talk through them.

 This show made the decision to not have aisle carpet.
 We’re not sure if that decision was health and safety related.
-We could understand fore-going aisle carpet allows less workers to be in the show hall before and after the event and event can move in quicker and move out quicker.
-But Surf Expo with many of the DIY exhibitors I would guess it’s quite common to not have booth carpet.
+We could understand that foregoing aisle carpet allows less workers to be in the show hall before and after the event and therefore the event can move in quicker and move out quicker.
+But Surf Expo, with its many DIY exhibitors, I would guess it’s quite common to not have booth carpet.
 Seems to work for this show.
 So eliminating aisle carpet likely was no big deal.

-I really don’t know if the attendee account met surf expos expectations or the exhibitors expectations, there was a steady flow of attendees on all three days of the event.
+I really don’t know if the attendee account met Surf Expos expectations or the exhibitors expectations, but there was a steady flow of attendees on all three days of the event.
 For sure, everyone seemed glad to be there to support the event and get back to business.
-I worried that maybe our own client was having low attendance, but in fact they told us they had a number of solid conversations on each day of the event.
+I worried that maybe our own client was having low attendance, but they told us that they actually had a number of solid conversations on each day of the event!
 They were very happy with the shows results.

-Surf Expo was a very good first live event for 2021, The right kind of show in the right kind of exhibit hall and in the right show City.
-More than anything this show demonstrates that trade shows can be safe for exhibitors and attendees with a little effort and common sense.
-For our team, it was good to be back to work.
+Surf Expo was a very good first live event for 2021.
+It was the right kind of show, in the right kind of exhibit hall and in the right show city.
+More than anything, this show demonstrates that trade shows can be safe for exhibitors and attendees with a little effort and common sense.
+For our team, it was really good to be back to work!

-Surf EXPO has two Orlando trade shows each year, The next one is in September.
-We suspect there September show will be an even bigger success for them and for their exhibitors and attendees, as it comes after everyone will have access to a vaccine.
+Surf Expo has two Orlando trade shows each year, The next one is in September.
+We suspect that their September show will be an even bigger success for them and for their exhibitors and attendees, as it comes after everyone will have access to a vaccine.